25 Turbulent Flows

 - Implement the selected turbulence model within the selected numerical framework.
 This step involves solving additional equations for turbulence quantities, such as a turbulence closure model.

-- Apply appropriate boundary conditions to represent the physical boundaries of the problem.
+- Apply appropriate boundary conditions to represent the problem’s physical boundaries.
 This may include specifying inlet, wall, and outlet conditions.

 - Iterate through the time steps until a steady state or a time-accurate solution is reached.
 Monitor convergence criteria and adjust the solution until the changes between iterations are within acceptable tolerances or other criteria.